 But color printers use the CMYK color mode.
 This is because your paper is white.
 With CMYK color processing, you start with a light (white) base and when the ink colors are absorbed, you get the desired/printed colors.

 RGB is used in sublimation designing because it has a larger color gamut to give the rich, vibrant designs.
 And your printer converts it to CMYK during the printing process.
-Converting from RGB to CMYK is where color management or ICC profiles become important.
+Converting from RGB to CMYK is where color management and/or ICC profiles become important.

 Color Management via ICC Profile